 An editor has fresh eyes that will be able to see mistakes easier than you will.
 You might not be able to hire an editor at first.
 Ask someone you know that is good at spelling and grammar to help you.
 You might have a friend, relative or spouse that would be that happy to give you a helping hand.

 A great teacher does not know everything.
 A great teacher knows where to find the answer.

-You will be building authority as you publish posts.
+You will be building authority as you continue to publish posts.
 People will start to look at you as an expert in your field.
-Simple little grammar and spelling mistakes will eventually diminish your audience’s trust.

-Everyone Writes: Your Go-To Guide To Creating Ridiculously Good Content (affiliate link) is a great go-to book that will help you with any grammar struggles.
+Everyone Writes: Your Go-To Guide To Creating Ridiculously Good Content is a great go-to book that will help you with any grammar struggles you might encounter.